 Come up with a plan with the help of your provider and healthcare team that includes exercise programs, relaxation, and regular check-ups.
 Educate yourself so that you understand your own treatment routine.
 Research shows that people who are in control of their treatment feel less pain and spend less time at their healthcare provider’s office.

 Find Support Groups and Other Resources

 You can find support in your community or online.
 Bring your family and select friends on board.
 Sharing your own experiences, and hearing about other people coping with the same diagnosis can be helpful, educational, and empowering.
 Arthritis self-management programs teach people with arthritis about their disease and help them take charge of their own care.
-An example of a good self-management program is the Arthritis Self-Help Course offered by the Arthritis Foundation.

 Take Time to Relax and Enjoy

 Take some time to yourself to enjoy your own private activities.
 These may include reading, listening to music, taking walks.
 They are all terrific ways to reduce stress and enjoy life.

 Posted: March 2012